rapidsai/rapidsmpf/docs/source/background/actors.md

 - It makes inter-worker parallelism explicit through SPMD-style communication.

-For examples of communication nodes and collective operations please read the [shuffle architecture page](./shuffle-architecture.md)
+For examples of communication actors and collective operations please read the [shuffle architecture page](./shuffle-architecture.md)